sputnikus/django-security/docs/models.rst

     Task attempt number is the task was retried.

-  .. attribute:: estimated_time_of_arrival
+  .. attribute:: estimated_time_of_next_retry

-    Celery task estimated time of arrival.
+    Celery task estimated time of arrival of retried task.
 Which was computed from celery task etc or countdown value.

-  .. attribute:: expires

-    Time of a task expiration.
-Waiting task will not be run if the time is a thing of the past.

-  .. attribute:: stale

-    Time when a task will be marked as stale and will be automatically set as expired.